The abolition or absence of a particular exclusivist

 the subnorms of interpersonal equality and

-to survive.
-Neither truth nor relevance have ever been served by
+Neither truth nor relevance have ever been served by the obsequiousness or

-the obsequiousness or smarminess of subjects loyal to the monarchist
+smarminess of subjects loyal to a monarchist cause.

-the right to personhood, if the followers of the family or families in
+with the right to personhood if the followers of the family or families in